Learning Hamiltonian Dynamics at Scale: A Differential-Geometric Approach: Riemannian and Symplectic Geometry

 \section{Riemannian and Symplectic Geometry}

 In this section, we provide a short background on Riemannian and symplectic geometry, which compose the theoretical backbone of the \ac{rohnn}.
 We refer the interested reader to~\citep{AbrahamMarsden87:Foundations,Lee13:SmoothManifolds} for more details.
+Table~\ref{tab:geometric_concepts} briefly summarizes the main geometric concepts and their notation.

-As Riemannian and symplectic manifolds are smooth manifolds with special structures.
+Riemannian and symplectic manifolds are smooth manifolds with special structures.
 A smooth manifold $\mathcalm$ of dimension $n$ can be intuitively conceptualized as a manifold that is locally, but not globally, similar to the Euclidean space $\euclideanspace^n$.
 The smooth structure of $\mathcalm$ allows the definition of derivative of curves on the manifold, which are tangent vectors.
 The set of all tangent vectors at a point $\bm{x}\in\mathcalm$ defines the tangent space $\tangentm{\bm{x}}$ which is a $n$-dimensional vector space.
 Tangent vectors can be represented on an ordered basis of $\tangentm{\bm{x}}$ as $\bm{v}=v^i\frac{\partial}{\partial x^i}|_{\bm{x}}$.
 The tangent bundle $\tangentbundlem$ is the disjoint union of all tangent spaces on $\mathcalm$ and is $2n$-dimensional smooth manifold.

 The cotangent space $\cotangentm{\bm{x}}$ at $\bm{x}\in\mathcalm$ is the dual of the tangent space $\tangentm{\bm{x}}$, i.e., ${\cotangentm{\bm{x}}=\{\lambda | \lambda:\tangentm{\bm{x}}\to\euclideanspace \;\text{linear}\}}$.
 Cotangent vectors can be represented on an ordered basis of $\cotangentm{\bm{x}}$ as $\bm{\lambda}=\lambda_i\mathrm{d}x^i|_{\bm{x}}$.
 The cotangent bundle $\cotangentbundlem$ is the disjoint union of all cotangent spaces on $\mathcalm$ and is $2n$-dimensional smooth manifold, similarly as the tangent bundle.